Whales, dolphins and seals

 While most species of whales migrate some distance off the continental shelf, humpback and southern right whales come sufficiently close to the coast to allow regular sightings from land.

-10 of the most frequently seen whales and dolphins in Tasmania
+Frequently seen whales and dolphins in Tasmania

 Toothed dolphins and whales